| Safe Haskell | None |

 common use case.

-Qualify an API using a series of Path
+Qualify an API using a series of Path qualifiers.

 Constructors

-Endpoint :: [Method star] -> Api star | |
+| Endpoint :: [Method star] -> Api star | |

-OneOf :: [Api star] -> Api star | |
+| OneOf :: [Api star] -> Api star | |

-Raw :: Api star | |
+| Raw :: Api star | |

-(:>) :: Path star -> Api star -> Api star infixr 5 |
+| (:>) :: Path star -> Api star -> Api star infixr 5 |

 Instances

-Handling (Api star) (Raw star) Source # | |
+| Handling (Api star) (Raw star) Source # | |

-(VerbsOf [Method *] methods, HeadersReturnedBy methods, HeadersExpectedOf methods, Handling [Method *] methods) => Handling (Api *) (Endpoint * methods) Source # | |
+| (VerbsOf [Method *] methods, HeadersReturnedBy methods, HeadersExpectedOf methods, Handling [Method *] methods) => Handling (Api *) (Endpoint * methods) Source # | |

-Handling [Api star] apis => Handling (Api star) (OneOf star apis) Source # | |
+| Handling [Api star] apis => Handling (Api star) (OneOf star apis) Source # | |

-(URIDecode v, Handling (Api *) api) => Handling (Api *) ((:>) * (Seg * n v) api) Source # | |
+| (URIDecode v, Handling (Api *) api) => Handling (Api *) ((:>) * (Seg * n v) api) Source # | |

-(HeaderDecode n v, Handling (Api *) api) => Handling (Api *) ((:>) * (Header * n v) api) Source # | |
+| (HeaderDecode n v, Handling (Api *) api) => Handling (Api *) ((:>) * (Header * n v) api) Source # | |

-(Handling (Api *) api, CorsPolicy p) => Handling (Api *) ((:>) * (Cors * p) api) Source # | |
+| (Handling (Api *) api, CorsPolicy p) => Handling (Api *) ((:>) * (Cors * p) api) Source # | |

-(ReflectName n, KnownSymbol v, Handling (Api star) api) => Handling (Api star) ((:>) star (HeaderAs star n v) api) Source # | |
+| (ReflectName n, KnownSymbol v, Handling (Api star) api) => Handling (Api star) ((:>) star (HeaderAs star n v) api) Source # | |

-Handling (Api star) api => Handling (Api star) ((:>) star (Wildcard star) api) Source # | |
+| Handling (Api star) api => Handling (Api star) ((:>) star (Wildcard star) api) Source # | |

-(KnownSymbol s, Handling (Api star) api) => Handling (Api star) ((:>) star (Const star s) api) Source # | |
+| (KnownSymbol s, Handling (Api star) api) => Handling (Api star) ((:>) star (Const star s) api) Source # | |

-type Impl (Api star) (Raw star) m Source # | |
+| type Impl (Api star) (Raw star) m Source # | |

-type Impl (Api *) (Endpoint * methods) m Source # | |
+| type Impl (Api *) (Endpoint * methods) m Source # | |

-type Impl (Api star) (OneOf star apis) m Source # | |
+| type Impl (Api star) (OneOf star apis) m Source # | |

-type Impl (Api *) ((:>) * (Seg * n v) api) m Source # | |
+| type Impl (Api *) ((:>) * (Seg * n v) api) m Source # | |

-type Impl (Api *) ((:>) * (Header * n v) api) m Source # | |
+| type Impl (Api *) ((:>) * (Header * n v) api) m Source # | |

-type Impl (Api *) ((:>) * (Cors * p) api) m Source # | |
+| type Impl (Api *) ((:>) * (Cors * p) api) m Source # | |

-type Impl (Api star) ((:>) star (HeaderAs star s v) api) m Source # | |
+| type Impl (Api star) ((:>) star (HeaderAs star s v) api) m Source # | |

-type Impl (Api star) ((:>) star (Wildcard star) api) m Source # | |
+| type Impl (Api star) ((:>) star (Wildcard star) api) m Source # | |

-type Impl (Api star) ((:>) star (Const star s) api) m Source # | |
+| type Impl (Api star) ((:>) star (Const star s) api) m Source # | |

 data Method star where Source #

-s operation it may demand data from the
+In order to complete a Method's operation it may demand data from the

 request such as headers or the request body.

-definition which describes the Verb
+A "core" Method definition which describes the Verb it responds

 to along with a set of response headers and a chance to attach a

-response Body
+response Body.

-to include requirements of a request body.
+Augment a Method to include requirements of a request body.

-to include requirements of request header values.
+Augment a Method to include requirements of request header values.

 Constructors

-Method :: Verb -> [Pair HeaderName star] -> Body star -> Method star | |
+| Method :: Verb -> [Pair HeaderName star] -> Body star -> Method star | |

-CaptureBody :: [star] -> star -> Method star -> Method star | |
+| CaptureBody :: [star] -> star -> Method star -> Method star | |

-CaptureHeaders :: [Pair HeaderName star] -> Method star -> Method star | |
+| CaptureHeaders :: [Pair HeaderName star] -> Method star -> Method star | |

-CaptureQuery :: [Pair Symbol star] -> Method star -> Method star |
+| CaptureQuery :: [Pair Symbol star] -> Method star -> Method star |

 Instances

-responses may opt to include a response body or not.
+Method responses may opt to include a response body or not.

 Return a response body by specifying a set of content-types and a value to derive the body from.